WyllDuck/OpenFOAM-ToolChain-for-Rocket-Aerodynamic-Analysis/README.md

 # Automatized & Modular OpenFOAM Workspace to Generate Large Aerodynamic Databases for Subsonic and Supersonic Vehicles
 __by Félix Martí Valverde__

-This project provides a complete toolchain for evaluating different rocket geometries and subsonic, transonic, and supersonic regimes.
+This project provides a complete toolchain for evaluating different rocket geometries at subsonic, transonic, and supersonic regimes.
 The work contained in this repository is part of a student project carried out at the _Technical University of Munich_ (TUM) under the _Master of Science (M.Sc) in Aerospace_ (year 2023) which aims to provide a standalone and verified methodology to extract aerodynamic characteristics of a rocket using 3D CFD simulation with pressure and density based solvers found in OpenFOAM (ESI group distribution).

 ![PNG Image](results.png)